JAM logo

 Syndicated Packages

 The custom jingles we create are then made available to stations in other markets as a "syndicated" package.
 To begin that process, we give the package a name, and produce an audio presentation (the "demo") to demonstrate the sound of the new jingles.
 The demo also explains how the cuts are intended to be used on the air.
-JAM demo presentations are sent out on CDs.
-There is no charge for these to current or prospective clients, and only a small charge for collectors and media buffs .
-Many JAM demos are available on the website by visiting the demo download page.
+Many JAM demos can be heard right here by visiting the demo download page.
+Most of our demo presentations are also available on CDs, which are sent out to current or prospective clients at no charge.
+We also offer the CDs to collectors and media buffs for a small charge through The JAM Store.

-Vocal session When you hear the demo of a syndicated package which you think will work for your station, your JAM sales representative will assist you in selecting cuts and adapting the lyrics and logo to your needs.
-Then we'll bring in the same singers who did the original custom and completely re-record the vocals over the existing music tracks.
+When you hear the demo of a syndicated package which you think will work for your station, your JAM sales representative will assist you in selecting cuts and adapting the lyrics and logo to your needs.
+Then we'll bring in the singers and completely re-record the vocals over the existing music tracks.

 Which Is Best?